Monday’s top high school sports performers

 Gracie English, Belleville East

-English had an impressive start to her season, scoring all four of the team’s goals as Belleville East topped Roxana 4-0 at the Metro-Cup in Freeburg.
+English had an impressive start to her season, scoring all four of her team’s goals as Belleville East topped Roxana 4-0 at the Metro-Cup in Freeburg.

 Sidney Christopher and Aubrey Mister, O’Fallon